 - Hunting is allowed all legal days of the week year-round.
 See your Maryland Guide to Hunting and Trapping for available Sunday hunting in Cecil County.

-- Managed Dove Fields are restricted in the month of September.
-Hunting in the Managed Dove Fields is allowed Opening Day, Mondays, Wednesdays, and Saturdays from noon until sunset.
-After September, dove hunting is allowed all legal days and times.
+- Managed Dove Fields are restricted in the months of September and October.
+Hunting in the Managed Dove Fields is allowed Opening Day, Mondays, Wednesdays, and Saturdays from noon until 5:00pm.
+After October, dove hunting is allowed all legal days and times.
 See map for dove field locations.
 Reservations are required for dove hunting in September with 25 reservations available per day.

 - Non-toxic shot is required for dove and waterfowl hunting.